-- To fabricate sandwich composites using expanded perlite/epoxy-based core and JFRP& CF as skin by varying the core density, - ii.
-To Investigate the hardness & Energy absorption of the skin - iii.
-To investigate the flexural and compressive properties of the manufactured composites, and iv.
+- i.
+To fabricate sandwich composites using expanded perlite/epoxy varying the core density. - ii.
+To Investigate the hardness & Energy absorption of the skin. - iii.
+To investigate the flexural and compressive properties of the manufactured composites, and - iv.
 To analyze the failure behavior during the flexural and compression tests.